 The open-world adventure looks as deep as it is beautiful, using the history of feudal Japan for inspiration and looks set to be one of the last big blockbusters for PS4 before the PS5 muscles its way into the limelight at the end of the year.

 "In Infamous you explore powers.
-In this game, we let you explore what it is to be a samurai inside of this enormous landscape of medieval Japan," he says.
+In this game, we let you explore what it is to be a samurai inside of this enormous landscape of medieval Japan," says creative director Nate Fox.
 Jin Saka has a katana, a grappling hook, and a faithful horse to help him, but taking on one of the most intimidating armies in history is still guaranteed to be a challenge.